mebobby2/book-ms/resources/README.md

 The Second Run of the Swarm Deployment Playbook

+Before that: figure out why books-ms and mongo db are not added to the network overlay.
+Maybe something to do with different docker versions on the VMs?
+Maybe try to use the same versions?
+To do so, figure out why docker/tasks/debian isn't running on swarm nodes but runs fine on cd vm when both are using same version of ubuntu.
+Perhaps we need to destroy the swarm nodes and provision them again.

+## Battle Notes

 Before that: Automate workflow-util.groovy to get the Jenkensfile https://github.com/vfarcic/books-ms/blob/swarm/Jenkinsfile  working.
 Stuck in the problem where ```docker service create --name ${serviceName}-green --network ${serviceName}-nw --publish 8080:8080 --env SERVICE_NAME=${serviceName}-green --env DB_HOST=${serviceName}-db 10.100.198.200:5000/${serviceName}``` is failing because port '8080' is already use by {serviceName}-blue for the second deployment (The Green deployment).
 Look into ```docker service update``` using the arguments --publish-add to try to do something.

 Steps for testing: